Skip to main content

 Will my data be shared with third parties?

-• other Public Administration bodies (Ministry of Education; Tax Authority; Social Security, among others) to fulfil legal obligations to which it is bound;
+• Public Administration bodies (Ministry of Education; Tax Authority; Social Security, among others) to fulfil legal obligations;

 • institutions in the banking sector and insurance companies for the management of payments and conclusion of insurance contracts;